 Supervisors should communicate specific expectations to individual team members based on each person's employment position, the needs of the unit and the employee's personal circumstances.
 To ensure that any telecommuting assignment is mutually beneficial to both the University and staff members, planning and communicating expectations in advance of the telecommuting is crucial.
 Ongoing communications and meetings regarding the status of assignments, projects and department initiatives must be part of the routine of telecommuting during this time of urgency.

-For sample expectations that you may tailor for your staff members, please see Appendix A.
+For sample expectations that you may tailor for your staff members, please see